Azure/Azure-AI-Content-Safety-Private-Preview/README.md

 | F0           | 1                      | 5000 requests per resource per month. |
 | S0           | 10                     | No maximum limit.                     |

-If you're running in production, you may need to [shoot us an email](mailto:acm-team@microsoft.com) to request a quota increase.
+If you need a quota increase, you may need to [shoot us an email](mailto:acm-team@microsoft.com) to request a quota increase.

 #### Latency & Reliability